mikerowehl/mikerowehl.github.com/about.md

 needed a Wordpress install to test against.
 So I installed one for myself.

 Once it was up and running I started posting to it every once in a while.
-At the beginning just to have some good test content there to exercise the app with.
+At the beginning just to have some good test content there to exercise the app.
 But I found that the journaling practice agreed with me overall.
 I had also just moved to Silicon Valley and was going to events, participating in interest groups, just meeting interesting new people.
-And the practice of sitting down to try to digest what was happening every once in a while really helped to structure and coalesce my own thoughts out of everything that was getting poured in.
+The practice of sitting down to try to digest what was happening every once in a while really helped to structure and coalesce my own thoughts out of everything that was getting poured in.